 2002 January - Euro replaces franc, first minted in 1360.

-2002 May - Jacques Chirac re-elected president, trouncing National Front leader Jean-Marie Le Pen in the second round of voting.
-Le Pen's showing in the first round sent shockwaves across France and Europe and galvanised French voters into mass street demonstrations.
+2002 May - Jacques Chirac re-elected president, beating National Front leader Jean-Marie Le Pen in the second round of voting.
+Jean-Marie strong Le Pen's showing in the first round sent shockwaves across France and Europe and prompted mass demonstrations.

 Lionel Jospin, the main left-wing presidential contender whom Le Pen knocked out in the first round, resigns the premiership and the Socialist Party leadership.

 2002 June - Landslide victory in legislative elections for centre-right UMP.
-Jean-Pierre Raffarin's centre-right government confirmed in office, marking an end to the "cohabitation" years when Chirac had to work with Socialist Prime Minister Lionel Jospin.
+Jean-Pierre Raffarin's new centre-right government ends the "cohabitation" between President Chirac and Socialist Lionel Jospin.

 2002 November - Widespread public sector strikes over government privatisation plans bring country to a standstill.